hollo88/submit_latex/README.md

     pdflatex submission.tex
     pdflatex submission.tex
     ```
-    Note: If you are using biber instead of bibtex, use the command biber main (not submission.aux).
+    Note 1: If you are using biber instead of bibtex, use the command "biber main".

+    Note 2: If you're using Overleaf, you can upload "submission.tex" to your project and compile it directly.
 ---

 ## ⚠️ Important Notes